Buried Alive (1990 theatrical film)

 Buried Alive (also known as.
 Edgar Allan Poe's Buried Alive) is a 1990 horror film, directed by Gérard Kikoïne and based on the work of Edgar Allan Poe.
 It stars Robert Vaughn, Donald Pleasence and John Carradine.
-This film is considered to be Nia Long’s acting debut.
+This film is one of Nia Long’s earliest roles.
 The script was based on the works of Edgar Allan Poe.
-The film marks Carradine's final performance is dedicated to his memory.
+The film marks Carradine's final performance and is dedicated to his memory.

 Plot

 At the Ravenscroft Institute, an all-girl school for juvenile delinquents, several girls go missing as they are assaulted by a man in a Ronald Reagan mask, who drags them to the basement of the school and immures them into darkened chambers to die a slow and agonizing death by way of entombment.
 Janet, a new teacher, arrives at the school and becomes a target of the killer.